k8280627/Movie-Database-Website/README.md

 # Movie-Database-Website
-An interactive website connected to a movie database, displaying info of (inserted) actor/movie/director, written by PHP and MySQL
+An interactive website connected to a movie database, displaying info of (inserted) actor/movie/director, written by PHP and MySQL<br><br>

 This repository contains 10 PHP files and 2 SQL files:<br>
 1.movie.php <br>